icure/medtech-docs/sdks/how-to/how-to-share-data.md

 In iCure it is possible to allow multiple data owners to access specific instances of `Patient`, `DataSample` and `HealthcareElement`.

-Initially, when a data owner creates one of these entities only whey will be able to access it.
+By default, the data owner who creates an entity is the only one that has access to it.
 However, it is possible for the creator to share the entity with others by using the `giveAccessTo` methods in the respective apis.
-This way also the other data owners will be able to retrieve the entity and decrypt its content.
+This allows selected data owners to retrieve the entity and decrypt its content.

 ## Instantiate the apis for different users